Yacht-Labs/yacht-lit-sdk/README.md

 "lit-swap-sdk": "file:**PATH TO LOCAL PACKAGE HERE**",
 ```

-You'll want to set up your code environment to watch for changes in this package and automatically compile any changes since its the build folder that's actually imported as the package.
+You'll want to set up your code environment to watch for changes in this package's directory and automatically compile any changes since its the build folder that's actually imported as the package.

 Finally, you'll also want to make sure that, if you're using typescript in your project, to disable the `checkJs` flag in `tsconfig`.
 If you don't then it will treat the packages build folder as typescript rather than javascript and everything will break :)

+---

+**USING THE SDK:**

 _to mint a PKP, you will need an ethers signer that has MATIC tokens on the Polygon mumbai network.
 If you just want to generate Lit Action code or execute the Lit Action once it has already been associated with a PKP, you do **not** need an ethers signer object_